Can’t start your BMW due to a dead battery? This guide provides step-by-step instructions on changing the battery on BMW 3-Series E90 E91 E92 E93.

-To change the battery on BMW 3-Series you will need a few basic tools including 10mm, 13mm sockets, ratchet, and terminal cleaning brush.
+To change the battery on BMW 3-Series, you will need a few basic tools, including 10mm, and 13mm sockets, a ratchet, and a terminal cleaning brush.
 Note that you must also carry out the battery registration procedure.

 Before you get started

-- If your BMW 3-Series battery has died it is important to perform a charging system test to verify the battery is the culprit.
+- If your BMW 3-Series battery has died, performing a charging system test is important to verify the battery is the culprit.

 - If the battery on your 3-series is over five years old, you should consider replacing it.

 - If the new battery on your 3-Series drains again, it can be due to a parasitic draw.